SMU Mustangs and Miami (OH) RedHawks square off in the First 4 - WTOP News

 Dayton, Ohio; Wednesday, 9:15 p.m.
 EDT

-BOTTOM LINE: SMU and Miami (OH) meet in the NCAA Tournament First Four round.
+BOTTOM LINE: SMU squares off against Miami (OH) in the First Four round of the NCAA Tournament.

-The Mustangs have gone 9-11 against ACC opponents, with an 11-2 record in non-conference play.
-SMU ranks third in the ACC with 10.3 offensive rebounds per game led by Samet Yigitoglu averaging 3.6.
+The Mustangs have gone 9-11 against ACC teams, with an 11-2 record in non-conference play.
+SMU ranks fifth in the ACC in rebounding with 34.3 rebounds.
+Samet Yigitoglu paces the Mustangs with 7.9 boards.

-The RedHawks are 18-1 against MAC opponents.
-Miami (OH) ranks sixth in the MAC with 32.3 rebounds per game led by Eian Elmer averaging 6.0.
+The RedHawks are 18-1 in MAC play.
+Miami (OH) averages 10.0 turnovers per game and is 22-1 when turning the ball over less than opponents.

-TOP PERFORMERS: Kevin Miller is scoring 19.2 points per game and averaging 3.9 rebounds for the Mustangs.
-Jaron Pierre Jr. is averaging 3.1 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Kevin Miller is averaging 19.2 points, 6.4 assists and 1.5 steals for the Mustangs.
+Jaron Pierre Jr. is averaging 17.9 points over the last 10 games.

-Peter Suder is scoring 14.6 points per game with 4.7 rebounds and 4.1 assists for the RedHawks.
-Elmer is averaging 14.8 points and 6.1 rebounds while shooting 51.1% over the past 10 games.
+Peter Suder is shooting 55.4% and averaging 14.6 points for the RedHawks.
+Eian Elmer is averaging 14.8 points over the last 10 games.

 LAST 10 GAMES: Mustangs: 4-6, averaging 79.1 points, 33.5 rebounds, 15.9 assists, 6.1 steals and 3.3 blocks per game while shooting 47.6% from the field.
 Their opponents have averaged 78.2 points per game.